Dr. Lee McGaan

 • The visual aid / slide show should be designed to support the oral presentation but appear in form like a "poster" presentation in the sciences (that is, highlight key background and findings and be understandable to a person who reads the slides without hearing the presentation.

 [There are several possible answers your team may have in terms of the accuracy of the article's facts and conclusions: "they are likely correct; they are likely false; they are in serious dispute; or, we can't figure it out."
 What we are most interested in knowing is, what methods did you use to check accuracy, what sources did you explore?
 One of your slides should list the sources you used in checking the article's accuracy.]
+At the time of the presentation you are expected to submit a detailed outline of the presentation as well as sending a file of your PowerPoint to the instructor.

 Presentation Evaluation Form

 DUE DATE: Thursday, Oct.
-20 - in class team reports
+23 - in class team reports

-News Articles for Information Checking
+Print Articles for Information Checking